Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 The Climbing Hangar – Liverpool

 The Climbing Hangar Liverpool offers some serious facilities for bouldering and climbing purists.
-The whole climbing centre is dedicated to bouldering, and with over two floors packed with circuits and routes appropriate for climbers of all abilities, it’s a stunning venue.
+The whole climbing centre is dedicated to bouldering, and with over two floors packed with circuits, bouldering walls and routes appropriate for climbers of all abilities, it’s a stunning venue.

 As a result of its reputation, The Climbing Hangar attracts some serious climbers, but has also created an atmosphere where anyone feels welcome.
 Running everything from competitions and climbing opens, to NIBAS courses for kids, the hugely popular “Hangar Women Rock” class every Wednesday, and social climbing on a Friday evening until late, the venue has valued its community in addition to its climbing walls.
 And if that wasn’t enough, there is a fantastically well stocked training area with gymnastic rings and finger boards, a shop, and a café that serves some of the best coffee around.
 If you’re looking for maximum enjoyment alongside world class facilities, this is your venue.